rmsk2/mobilenotifier/readme.md

 As the core functionality of this project is already part of the calender apps of all well known mobile phone OSs and/or is already offered as a SaaS solution from several vendors (even though these often lack sending reminders via SMS) the main purpose for creating this application was to get some exercise using `Vue.js` and kubernetes.
 Nonetheless it is functional and useful if you want to run it on your own systems.
+If you do you also have to install my JWT token issuer, which can be found [here](https://github.com/rmsk2/tokenissuer).
+This also means you have to issue client certificates to all entities whcih are expected to use the system.
+You could use my [minica](https://github.com/rmsk2/minica) for this purpose.

 Please read the [important notice](#important-notice) below.

 # Building the software

 ## Frontend

 You need to install `node.js` before being able to build the frontend.
 After that the frontend can be built by running either `npm run builddev` or `npm run buildprod` from the `frontend` subdirectory.
-The API URL where the app expects its backend service can be configured through `.env.dev` and `.env.prod`.
+The API URL where the app expects its backend service and the token issuer can be configured through `.env.dev` and `.env.prod`.
 The resulting package is stored in the `dist` subdirectory of the `frontend` folder from where it can be copied or referenced.

 ## Backend